 \subsubsection{Algorithms and Machines}

-We use Prolog for constructing the feature-clauses.
+We use the ILP system Aleph~\citep{srinivasan2001aleph} for constructing the feature-clauses.
 The CRMs are implemented using PyTorch~\citep{paszke2019pytorch}.
-The parameter learning of CRMs has been done with the autograd engine available within PyTorch for implementation of backpropagation.
-Our Layerwise-Relevance Propagation (LRP) implementation is based on \citep{bach2015pixel,binder2016layer}.
+The parameter learning of CRMs has been done with the autograd engine available within PyTorch for the implementation of backpropagation.
+Our implementation of Layerwise-Relevance Propagation (LRP) is based on \citep{bach2015pixel,binder2016layer}.

-The CRM implementation and experiments are conducted on a workstation running with Ubuntu (Linux) operating system, 64GB main-memory, Intel CPU with 12-Xeon processors.
+The CRM implementation and all our experiments are conducted on a workstation running with Ubuntu (Linux) operating system, 64GB main-memory, and a CPU running with 12 Intel Xeon processors.